FredrikM97/mealplan-card/README.md

 # Cleverio PF100 Feeder Card

 A HACS card for the Cleverio PF100 Pet Feeder, allowing you to monitor and control your feeder directly from Home Assistant.
+It can work for other feeders if a meal_plan or similar that is encoded in same base64 format.
+However, there is currently no list of other supported devices.
+Feel free to send a message or add a issue/pr so we can populate a list of supported devices.
+This setup is supported by the https://github.com/make-all/tuya-local.

 ---